 Stage 3: Build a Movement.
 2019-2020

-In the third stage, we will create platforms for governance and pass policies within them.
-We will also bring fresh ideas, skilled leaders, and thousands of voters into the critical state and federal elections in 2020.
+In the third stage, we are harnessing the power of our movement to create platforms for co-governance and to pass policy.
+We are continuing to refine and expand our base-building model to bring new leaders and thousands of voters into the critical state and federal elections in 2020.
 Working with groups in rural areas, towns, and other cities, we will be part of unleashing millions of engaged residents and leaders in a movement to win back North Carolina from the far right.